California Dog Bite Strict Liability

 When it comes to dog bites, California is a strict liability state, which means that a dog owner cannot escape liability for a dog bite even if he or she had no idea that their dog would behave aggressively.
 A dog owner will be held responsible for any damages resulting from a dog bite, whether the dog had bitten someone before or not.

-In summary, if you suffered a dog bite, you only need to prove the bite occurred when you were in a public place or lawfully on someone’s private place.
-So there is no requirement to prove that the dog owner was negligent or did something wrong.
+In summary, if you suffered a dog bite, you only need to prove the bite occurred when you were in a public place or lawfully in someone’s private property.
+There is no requirement to prove that the dog owner was negligent or did something wrong.

-All states have a statute of limitations that places a deadline on filing personal injury lawsuits.
-A dog bite suit is considered a personal injury claim, and California’s statute of limitations on a personal injury case is two years.
-This means that an injured person has two years from the time the bite occurred to file a case in court.
+All states have statute of limitations that place a deadline on filing personal injury lawsuits.
+A dog bite suit is considered a personal injury claim, and California’s statute of limitations on a personal injury case is 2 years.
+This means that an injured person is granted 2 years from the time the bite occurred to file a case.

-If a dog attack (without biting) results in injury, the injured person may recover damages against the dog owner only if the victim can establish that the dog owner’s negligence was a substantial factor in causing the dog attack or failing to prevent the dog attack.
-A good example is when a dog scratches victim’s face.
-Another good example is when a dog bites a bicyclist’s wheel and causes the bicyclist to crash and get injured.
-In these situations, the dog owners are not strictly liable.
-Instead, claimants must prove that the dog owners acted negligently.
-For example, proving that the dog that was not on its leash when the incident occurred may be enough to show that the dog owner was negligent.
+If a dog attack, without any biting, results in injury, the injured person may recover damages against the dog owner only if the victim can establish that the dog owner’s negligence was a substantial factor in causing the dog attack or failing to prevent the dog attack.
+A dog scratching a victim’s face is one example.
+Another example could be when a dog bites a bicyclist’s wheel and causes the bicyclist to crash and get injured.
+In these situations, the dog owner is not strictly liable.
+Instead, the claimant must prove that the dog owner acted negligently.
+For example, proving that the dog was not on its leash when the incident occurred may be enough to show that the dog owner was negligent.

-If you or a loved one suffered a dog bite or attack in the Los Angeles area, contact an experienced Los Angeles dog bite lawyer at West Coast Trial Lawyers today.
-Our attorneys will help get you the maximum compensation for your short and long-term medical care and other losses and damages.
-Consultations with a dedicated Los Angeles dog bite lawyer at our firm are always free, and you only pay when we get you compensation for your injuries.
+If you or a loved one suffered a dog bite or attack in the Los Angeles area, our experienced Los Angeles dog bite lawyer at West Coast Trial Lawyers will help get you the maximum compensation for your short and long-term medical care and other losses and damages.
+Consultations with a dedicated dog bite lawyer at our firm are always free, and you only pay when we get you compensation for your damages.
 You can reach our friendly staff today by emailing us at [email protected] or by calling toll free at (213) 927-3700.